The group cubbies on L1 of the Campus Center

 All recognized organizations have access to an organizational mailbox on LL1.
 Some organizations have assigned office space on this floor, while other organizations may apply for a storage cubby for the academic year.

-To request a locker rental, download the Locker Rental Agreement Form or pick up a form at the Commons Desk in the Campus Center.
+To request a locker rental, a Locker Rental Agreement must be filled out in person at the L1 Service Desk in the Campus Center.

 Lockers can be rented for $10 per semester, and $5 per summer session.
 This fee must be paid in cash at the Commons Desk of the Campus Center.
-Once the fee is paid and the contract signed, the Campus Center staff will keep a copy of the contract and the student’s Emerson ID on file.
+Once the fee is paid and the agreement signed, the Campus Center staff will keep a copy of the agreement with the student’s Emerson ID on file.
 (Only one locker is allowed per student; lockers should be used only by the student renting them.
 Lockers cannot be shared or swapped.)